 After several requests via phone and email, a direct flight was given without releasing the e-ticket.
 The flight home was at 2 PM, but the e-ticket was still for a 7 AM flight with two layovers.
 While waiting for a new boarding pass, everything was resolved in time to go through security, immigration, and board.
 If we didn’t make the flight, ticket prices would’ve been around $1000+ to get home.
 On top of that, we both would’ve missed a workday.

-Despite the highs and lows from booking to boarding, here are a few reminders from this trip
+Despite the highs and lows from booking to boarding, these were my travel mistakes

-- Get Travel Insurance – Since the price was reasonable, I didn’t think twice about getting travel insurance.
+- There was no Travel Insurance – Since the price was reasonable, I didn’t think twice about getting travel insurance.
 Depending on the terms, travel insurance can help you in case of injury or unexpected events happening abroad.
 In this case, if we didn’t want to go to Greece anymore, we would’ve received a full refund for the flight.

-- Document EVERYTHING – Write down names, phone calls, dates, emails and everything in between.
+- Little to no documentation – Write down names, phone calls, dates, emails and everything in between.
 On more than one occasion, past conversations and emails were “forgotten” about and I had no problem referring to them to “refresh their memory”.

-- Leave at Least a Day Open – Having a day or two open after traveling gives the opportunity to rest before going back to work and be prepared for cancellations or flight changes.
+- We going to work the next day – Having a day or two open after traveling gives the opportunity to rest before going back to work and be prepared for cancellations or flight changes.